PhilipYip1988/windows-11-installation-guide/bootable_usb_windows/readme.md

 ## Downloading Windows 11

 Windows 11 Installation Media can be downloaded from [Microsoft: Windows 11 Software Download Page](https://www.microsoft.com/en-gb/software-download/windows11).
 The first option is a Windows Application which is used for an in place upgrade.
-The second version uses the Windows Media Creation Tool and the third option (which is preferred and sued in this guide) is the direct ISO download.
+The second option uses the Windows Media Creation Tool and the third option (which is preferred and used in this guide) is the direct ISO download.

 <img src='./images/img_003.png' alt='img_003' width='900'/>